Short Notice Resignation Letter Examples

 Tell your manager that you are quitting in person, over the phone, or in an email.
 Telling your manager in person first is ideal.
 However, whichever way you choose, it's a good idea to then write a formal letter of resignation, which the company can add to your employee file.
 Here are some strategies to keep in mind when you're writing your letter of resignation:

-- Write it in business letter format.
-Because this is an official letter that will go into your employee file, you should follow business letter formatting rules.
+- Write It in a Business Letter Format: Because this is an official letter that will go into your employee file, you should follow business letter formatting rules.
 In the top left corner of the letter, include your contact information, the date, and your employer’s contact information.
 End the letter with your handwritten signature, and your typed name below.

 You can also choose to send your resignation notice by email.
 It is especially a good idea if you have to alert your employer to your resignation as soon as possible.
 Even if you resign via email, though, you might consider sending a follow-up letter by mail for your employee file.